wykswr/AnyLLM/README.md

 ## Description

-This is a web based AI assistant system, it can be powered by a variety of language models (LLM).
+This is a web based AI assistant system, it can be powered by a variety of large language models (LLM).
 AnyLLM has memory, even if the LLM you use doesn't support that.

 ## Usage